lisawilliams/Localnotes/readme.md

 **Installation:**

-* In your web/htdocs folder, create a new folder entitled "Localnotes."
+* In your web/htdocs folder, create a new folder entitled "localnotes."
 * Put the following files in that folder:  add_entry.php, create_db.php, create_table.php, edit_entry.php, view_blog.php.
+* Make one more folder inside localnotes and call it "includes."
-* In each of these files, you will need to replace the generic "username" and "password" with the unique MySQL passwords of the MySQL user mentioned in the Requirements section.
+* Put connect_db.inc.php in the "includes" folder.
+You will need to edit it and add the unique MySQL passwords of the MySQL user mentioned in the Requirements section.
 * Point your browser at localhost/localnotes/create_db.php.
 If successful, you should get a message telling you the Localnotes database has been created.
 * Point your browser at localhost/localnotes/create_table.php.
 If successful, you should get a message telling you the table that your Localnotes entries will be stored in on your Localnotes database has been created.
 * Point your browser at add_entry.php and make a new entry.